seanbreckenridge/rifleman/README.md

 Used [emacs-format-all-the-code](https://github.com/lassik/emacs-format-all-the-code) as reference.

 Though the example is here is for code, similar to rifle, this could be used to dispatch against any file/mime type.
-I've included [image_optimize.conf](config/image_optimize.conf), which takes any files as inputs, matches the `image/png|jpeg|gif` mimetypes, and runs `optipng`/`jpegtran`/`gifsicle` on those to reduce their filesize.
-That could be run like `fd -X rifleman -a image_optimize`, to optimize all images in any subdirectores
+I've included [image_optimize.conf](config/image_optimize.conf), which takes any files as inputs, matches the `image/png|jpeg|gif` mimetypes, and runs `optipng`/`jpegtran`/`gifsicle` to optimize those files to reduce their file size.
+That could be run like `fd -X rifleman -a image_optimize`, to optimize all images in any subdirectores.

 Feel free to PR additional formatters!